 What is Trauma Insurance?

-Trauma Insurance pays a lump sum in the event that you suffer a medical trauma that impacts your life and lifestyle.
-Over 50 different trauma events may be covered including diabetes, Alzheimer’s disease, loss of limbs, stroke, heart attack, cancer, and brain tumours.
+Also known as critical illness insurance, trauma insurance, medical catastophe insurance and crisis recovery, trauma insurance pays a lump sum in the event that you suffer a medical trauma that impacts your life and lifestyle.
+More than 50 different trauma events may be covered including diabetes, Alzheimer’s disease, loss of limbs, stroke, heart attack, cancer, and brain tumours.

 In the event of a trauma, you and your family can use the lump sum to: